CarlosTardezAsin/CarlosTardezAsin/README.md

 - 🔭 I’m currently working on [Viume][work]!
 - 🌱 I’m currently learning Rust, TypeScript, NestJs and Angular.
-- 🥅 Goals: Contribute more to Open Source projects and be better developer
+- 🥅 Goals: Contribute more to Open Source projects and be better a developer

 ### Connect with me: